Lucio-CBB/Lucio-s_portfolio/Brasileirão 2023 Statistics/ README.md

 - Teams: Cruzeiro and Cuiabá
-- Cruzeiro finished in 14th place, and Cuiabá in 12th, both with more away wins than home wins.
+- Cruzeiro finished in 14th place, and Cuiabá in 12th, both won more away than at home.

 ### Best and Worst Defense